alextana/alextana/README.md

 # Hi there 👋

-- 🔭 I’m currently working on [Playlistr](https://plistr.netlify.app/), A SvelteKit application that lets you manage Spotify playlists.
+- 🔭 I’m currently working on [Playlistr](https://plistr.netlify.app/), A NextJS application that lets you manage Spotify playlists.
 - 📫 How to reach me: hello@alextana.co.uk
 - 😄 Pronouns: he/him
 - 🏭 Currently working as a front end developer at Barkweb